CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationstarted-method.md

 ## <a name="parameters"></a>Paramètres
  `functionId`
- [in] L’ID de la fonction que le compilateur JIT a commencé à recompiler.
+ [in] The ID of the function that the JIT compiler has started to recompile.

  `rejitId`
- [in] L’ID de la recompilation de la nouvelle version de la fonction.
+ [in] The recompilation ID of the new version of the function.

  `fIsSafeToBlock`
- [in] `true` pour indiquer que le blocage peut entraîner l’exécution pour attendre que le thread appelant retourner à partir de ce rappel ; `false` pour indiquer que le blocage n’affecte pas l’opération du runtime.
-La valeur `true` n’endommage pas le runtime, mais peut affecter les résultats de profilage.
+ [in] `true` to indicate that blocking may cause the runtime to wait for the calling thread to return from this callback; `false` to indicate that blocking will not affect the operation of the runtime.
+A value of `true` does not harm the runtime, but can affect the profiling results.

 ## <a name="remarks"></a>Notes
- Il est possible de recevoir plus d’une paire de `ReJITCompilationStarted` et [ReJITCompilationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationfinished-method.md) appels de méthode pour chaque fonction en raison du mode le runtime gère les constructeurs de classe.
-Par exemple, le runtime commence à recompiler la méthode A, mais le constructeur de classe pour la classe B doit être exécutée.
-Par conséquent, le runtime recompile le constructeur de classe B et l’exécute.
-Alors que le constructeur est en cours d’exécution, il effectue un appel à la méthode A, ce qui entraîne la méthode A de nouveau être recompilée.
-Dans ce scénario, la première recompilation de la méthode A est arrêtée.
-Toutefois, les deux tente de recompiler la méthode A sont signalé avec les événements de recompilation JIT.
+ It is possible to receive more than one pair of `ReJITCompilationStarted` and [ReJITCompilationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationfinished-method.md) method calls for each function because of the way the runtime handles class constructors.
+For example, the runtime starts to recompile method A, but the class constructor for class B needs to be run.
+Therefore, the runtime recompiles the constructor for class B and runs it.
+While the constructor is running, it makes a call to method A, which causes method A to be recompiled again.
+In this scenario, the first recompilation of method A is halted.
+However, both attempts to recompile method A are reported with JIT recompilation events.

- Les profileurs doivent prendre en charge de la séquence des rappels de recompilation JIT dans les cas où deux threads effectuent simultanément des rappels.
-Par exemple, le thread A appelle `ReJITCompilationStarted`; Toutefois, avant les appels du thread A [ReJITCompilationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationfinished-method.md), thread B appelle [ICorProfilerCallback::ExceptionSearchFunctionEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchfunctionenter-method.md) avec l’ID de fonction à partir de la `ReJITCompilationStarted` rappel pour le thread A. Il peut apparaître que l’ID de fonction n'est pas encore valide, car un appel à [ReJITCompilationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationfinished-method.md) n’a pas encore été reçu par le profileur.
-Toutefois, dans ce cas, l’ID de fonction est valide.
+ Profilers must support the sequence of JIT recompilation callbacks in cases where two threads are simultaneously making callbacks.
+For example, thread A calls `ReJITCompilationStarted`; however, before thread A calls [ReJITCompilationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationfinished-method.md), thread B calls [ICorProfilerCallback::ExceptionSearchFunctionEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchfunctionenter-method.md) with the function ID from the `ReJITCompilationStarted` callback for thread A. It might appear that the function ID should not yet be valid because a call to [ReJITCompilationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback4-rejitcompilationfinished-method.md) had not yet been received by the profiler.
+However, in this case, the function ID is valid.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib